-(13) The SBIR Awardee has registered itself on SBA's database as majority-owned by ventu operating companies, hedge funds or private equity firms (check one box). \square Yes \square No \square N/A Ex N/A: - (14) The SBIR Awardee is a Covered Small Business Concern (a small business concern that: (a majority-owned by multiple venture capital operating companies (VCOCs), hedge funds, or private firms on the date on which it submitted an application in response to an SBIR NOFO; and (b) on the SBIR award, which is made more than 9 months after the closing date of the NOFO, is major by multiple venture capital operating companies, hedge funds, or private equity firms).
-(Check one \square Yes \square No ate equity ne date of ty-owned 15) \Box I will notify this Federal agency immediately if all or a portion of the work authorized and fu this award is subsequently funded by another Federal Agency. nded under 16) \Box I understand that the information submitted may be given to Federal, State and local agencies for determining violations of law and other purposes.
-17) ess n nowledge n may and/or Act (31 ies Act (31 Signature Date Print Name (First, Middle, Last) Title
+(13) The SBIR Awardee has registered itself on SBA's database as majority-owned by venture capital operating companies, hedge funds or private equity firms (check one box). \Box Yes \Box No \Box N/A Explain why N/A:

+(14) The SBIR Awardee is a Covered Small Business Concern (a small business concern that: (a) was not majority-owned by multiple venture capital operating companies (VCOCs), hedge funds, or private equity firms on the date on which it submitted an application in response to an SBIR NOFO; and (b) on the date of the SBIR award, which is made more than 9 months after the closing date of the NOFO, is majority-owned by multiple venture capital operating companies, hedge funds, or private equity firms).
+(Check one box). \Box Yes \Box No

+15) \Box I will notify this Federal agency immediately if all or a portion of the work authorized and funded under this award is subsequently funded by another Federal Agency.

+16) \Box I understand that the information submitted may be given to Federal, State and local agencies for determining violations of law and other purposes.